|

 extended in Europe in exceptional circumstances.
 The extension may never exceed

-the maximum duration of a Type "C" visa (three months in a
+the maximum duration of a Type "C" visa (three months in a six-month

-six-month period).
+period).

-If a Moldovan citizen finds that he or she is unable to leave the territory
+If a Moldovan citizen finds that he or she is unable to leave the territory of

-of the Member State by the date indicated on their visa for reasons of force
+the Member State by the date indicated on their visa for reasons of force

-majeure, the term of their visa shall be extended free of charge in
+majeure, the term of their visa shall be extended free of charge in accordance

-required for their return to their state of residence (see point I.7.).
+their return to their state of residence (see point I.7.).

 11. Can I obtain a residence permit in Europe?

-The Schengen Type "C" visa is issued for a
+The Schengen Type "C" visa is issued for a short

-short stay.
+stay.
 Use of a Type "C" visa in order to apply, when in Europe, for a residence permit, is an abuse of the Type "C" visa.
 In other than

 really exceptional circumstances, the residence permit will be denied.